Receiving your award

-- There is a charge of £12 per enquiry.
+- There is a small charge per enquiry.

 - You will also be required to upload a hand signed consent form.
 Please ensure you adhere to the specific consent requirements before submitting your request as this will result in a delay to your request being actioned.
 Our consent form template can be found here.

 You’ll need the individual’s name, date of birth, course, qualification, year of graduation and degree result.
 Dates of attendance will be given alongside the verification response.

 To ensure your verification is submitted correctly, and to receive a quick response, we recommend you input the data as per the degree certificate or ask individuals to give you their data as they believe it's recorded in the student records system or at the time of study.
 The enquiry will then come to us for verification, with a 15 working-day turnaround time.